IamRaviTejaG/py-foaas-cli/README.md

 ```

 ## Usage
-The usage is a little different from the original Go implementation.
-There exists only one command `fuck` with all other options.
+There only command is `fuck`, with all other options.

 ```
 pyfoaas fuck immensity Ravi